Invited Lecture, April 9, 2021 Death Doulas and the Struggle to Demedicalize Death

 Care Underground: Redefining Dignity for the Dead from 1960-2015

-My dissertation is about alternative death care activism in the U.S. since the 1960s.
+Who cares for the dying and the dead?
+My dissertation is about alternative end-of-life and death care activism in the U.S. since the 1960s.
 I study people who have worked to change mainstream procedures of care for the dying and the dead, from building AIDS hospices to arranging do-it-yourself funerals to creating eco-friendly technologies for bodily disposal.

 “Don’t Agonize, Organize!”
 Florynce “Flo” Kennedy, 1916-2000

 A guest appearance on the Dead Ladies Show, recorded live in New York City.
 Radical Black feminist lawyer Flo Kennedy founded cross-movement coalitions, organized intersectional protests, and fought for justice in court on behalf of the Black Panthers and women’s reproductive autonomy—all while wearing her distinctive cowboy hat, pink sunglasses, and false eyelashes.